 Is there a limit on the number of items I can order via ILL?

-Each patron is limited to no more than a combined five interlibrary loan items, either on order or checked out, at any given time.
+Each patron is limited to no more than a combined five interlibrary loan items.
+This includes items on order or checked out, at any given time.
 Any items requested over the limit of five will not be processed until other items are returned.

 How long does it take to get material, and how will I know when it arrives?

 How long may I keep the material?